xrdocs/programmability/_tutorials/2022-07-20-a-guide-to-on-box-python-scripting.md

 </pre>
 </div>

-With config scripts, it's most logical to start with the callback validation funciton, which for this example, uses two different models: an [interface-configuration](https://github.com/YangModels/yang/blob/af90c053a1ca9b01a3f229e313e4af7e5b849c87/vendor/cisco/xr/751/Cisco-IOS-XR-ifmgr-cfg.yang) model along with a [pfilter](https://github.com/YangModels/yang/blob/af90c053a1ca9b01a3f229e313e4af7e5b849c87/vendor/cisco/xr/751/Cisco-IOS-XR-ip-pfilter-cfg.yang#L11) model.
+With config scripts, it's most logical to start with the callback validation funciton, which for this example, uses two different models: an <a href="https://github.com/YangModels/yang/blob/af90c053a1ca9b01a3f229e313e4af7e5b849c87/vendor/cisco/xr/751/Cisco-IOS-XR-ifmgr-cfg.yang" target="_blank">interface-configuration</a> model along with a <a href="https://github.com/YangModels/yang/blob/af90c053a1ca9b01a3f229e313e4af7e5b849c87/vendor/cisco/xr/751/Cisco-IOS-XR-ip-pfilter-cfg.yang#L11" target="_blank">pfilter</a> model.
 Notice that the pfilter model imports the interface configuration model, extending its reach.
 This function ensures that if a configuration is pushed that regards the ACL or any of the child nodes, this script will be called.

 <div class="highlighter-rouge">
 <pre class="highlight">